 Anyway, my hope is that the UK will take positive measures soon –

-because 3 next generation neonics have already been approved by the EU.
-Moreover,
+because 3 next generation neonics have already been approved by the EU regulatory system.

 I believe these 3 new toxins would escape any EU restriction or ban on neonicotinoids, quite simply because they have been categorized as “something